What is the Income Statement?

 As the name income taxes paid suggests, this line lists the company’s income tax amount for the quarter or year.

-Net earnings, expressed as earnings per share (EPS), is the main number Wall Street analysts are focussed on when companies report their financial results.
+Net income, expressed as earnings per share (EPS), is the main number Wall Street analysts are focussed on when companies report their financial results.
 This is because the earnings and share price performance show a strong correlation over the long term.

-The income statement contains important numbers that allow us to make inferences about whether a company has a competitive advantage or not.
+The income statement contains important numbers that allow investors to make inferences about whether a company has a competitive advantage or not.
 It also contains crucial information that we need to value a company, i.e. determine its intrinsic value.